duncanbradley/dot-plots-axes/README.md

-# Magnitude Judgements Are Influenced by Data Points’ Relative Positions Within Axis Limits
+# Magnitude Judgements Are Influenced by the Relative Positions of Data Points Within Axis Limits

 * Data is in the `data` folder (this also contains the script for anonymising original data files)
 * Analysis code is in the `dot-plots-axes.qmd` (quarto) file